VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   Another option is to increase `-memory.allowedPercent` command-line flag value.
 Be careful with this option, since too big value for `-memory.allowedPercent` may result in high I/O usage.

+* VictoriaMetrics prioritizes data ingestion over data querying.
+So if it has no enough resources for data ingestion, then data querying may slow down significantly.

 * VictoriaMetrics requires free disk space for [merging data files to bigger ones](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282).
   It may slow down when there is no enough free space left.
 So make sure `-storageDataPath` directory has at least 20% of free space comparing to disk size.
 The remaining amount of free space